WE MUST HAVE A QUOTE REQUEST TO SERVE YOU BEST - PLEASE CLICK BELOW

 Ability to smell the mold: Unlike moisture or temperature meters, dogs can reportedly smell mold even when conditions for mold growth aren't ideal or when the conditions no longer exist, but the mold spores are still present.

-Bill Whitstine pioneered training dogs to detect arson, termites, narcotics, bedbugs, and mold.
-Training follows the same standards and methods used to train ATF arson, bomb, and drug dogs.
+Our canine's training follows the same standards and methods used to train narcotics, explosive, ATF arson, and bomb dogs.

 Absolutely they can!
 This is common question and concern.
 Mold gives off particles and spores that a mold dog can smell with a very sensitive nose.
 Gravity pulls these to the floor where the dog will alert.
 A trained handler observes how the dog points revealing the source.